DHTMLX/scheduler-docs/docs/index.md

 ### Customization and styling

-The calendar's appearance can be adjusted at every level, from a full theme to a single event box, through:
+The calendar's appearance can be adjusted at every level from a full theme to a single event box through:

 - A set of built-in [skins](guides/skins.md), with support for [deep customization](guides/custom-skins.md) and creating new themes.
 - Templates for [event content, headers](guides/custom-events-content.md), [tooltips](guides/tooltips.md) and other UI fragments.